Mindscoach

 She realised she didn’t need to abandon her role.

-She needed to reintroduce herself to it.
+What she needed to do was to reintroduce herself to it.

 Instead of asking, “What do they need from me?”